0x192/Bash-Android-Debloater/README.md

 Don't worry, this script is (pretty) safe if you only use my debloat lists.
 If not, the worse thing you can do is preventing a essential system process to be loaded during boot and causing thus an unfortunate bootloop.
 After about 5 failed system boot, the phone will automatically boot into recovery mode and you'll have to perform a FACTORY RESET.

 In any case, you can NOT brick your device with this script !
-It is the essential right ? :smiley:
+That's the main thing, right ? :smiley:

 ## Features :
 * [X] Quick search among all the packages of a phone